 On August 3, 2000, the Company completed a \$4 million common stock financing transaction with Millennium Partners, LP (the "Fund").
-StemCells received \$3 million of the purchase price at the closing and will receive the remaining \$1 million upon effectiveness of a registration statement covering the shares owned by the Fund.
-The Fund purchased the Company's common stock at \$4.33 per share.
+StemCells received \$3 million of the purchase price at the closing and received the remaining \$1 million upon effectiveness of a registration statement covering the shares owned by the Fund.
+The Fund purchased the Company's common stock and warrants at \$4.33 per share.
 As set forth in an adjustable warrant issued to the Fund on the closing date, the Fund may be entitled to receive additional shares of common stock on eight dates beginning six months from the closing and every three months thereafter.
 The adjustable warrant may be exercised at any time prior to the thirtieth day after the last of such dates.
 The number of additional shares the Fund may be entitled to on each date will be based on the number of shares of common stock the Fund continues to hold on each date and the market price of the Company's common stock over a period prior to each date.
-The exercise price per share under the adjustable warrant is \$.01.
+The exercise price per share under the adjustable warrant is \$0.01.
+Such warrants provide the Fund with the opportunity to acquire additional common shares at a nominal value if the value of the common stock that the Fund holds decreases.
 The Company will have the right, under certain circumstances, to cap the number of additional shares by purchasing part of the entitlement from the Fund at a purchase price based on the market price of such shares.
-The Fund also received a five year warrant to purchase up to 101,587 shares of common stock at \$4.725 per share.
+No portion of the sale proceeds was assigned to the adjustable warrants, as the ultimate number of shares issuable upon exercise of the warrants was not determinable and the net impact on the Company's equity from any such allocation of proceeds would have been zero.
+The Fund also received a five-year warrant to purchase up to 101,587 shares of common stock at \$4.725 per share.
 This warrant is callable at any time by StemCells at \$7.875 per underlying share.
-The Company intends to account for the sale of the stock and warrants by adding that portion of the proceeds equal to the par value of the new shares to common stock and the balance, including the value of the warrants, to additional paid in capital.
-In addition, any repurchase of the shares by the Company would also be accounted for through additional paid in capital.
+The calculated value of this callable warrant using the Black-Scholes method is \$376,888, which was treated as a credit to paid in capital stockholders' equity.
+The Company accounts for the sale of the stock and warrants or the exercise of warrants by adding that portion of the proceeds equal to the par value of the new shares to common stock and the balance, including the value of the warrants, to paid in capital.
+In addition, any repurchase of the shares or warrants by the Company would also be accounted for through paid in capital.